-LNG India Summit is back with its 5th edition ‘Empowering gas based economy for India’ for chief LNG experts from across the globe.
-Delegates from the key companies in LNG technology, trade and operations will be discussing the LNG future demand growth of India and infrastructure development hence leading a path towards a gas based economy.
-The summit shall explore a new future of LNG in various industry applications and adaption of these business models in evolving environment of clean economy.
+LNG India Summit is back with its 5th edition themed on ‘Empowering a gas based economy for India’.
+The summit shall be joined by representatives from the companies in LNG ecosystem who will discuss LNG future demand growth in India and infrastructure development, thereby leading a path towards a gas based economy.
+The summit shall explore future avenues for LNG in various industry applications and adoption of fresh business models in the evolving clean-energy economy.

 Indian economy aims to reduce the carbon emissions intensity by one-third and double the share gas has in its energy mix.
 India's National Clean Air Programme launched earlier this year in theory should boost natural gas usage in households, transportation and power.

 The infrastructure constraints keeps gas from getting to consumers.
 Driven by demand from city gas distribution and transportation India's LNG demand is expected to grow by 9-11% this year even as the country adds import capacity at a faster clip, thus hindering the growth rates.